BlankRose/42Collection/Piscines/ReadMe.md

-This section includes all projects from the PISCINES (Pre & Post Cursus) /!\ None contains actuals works, only PDFs are there
+This section includes all projects from the PISCINES (Pre & Post Cursus) /!\ PDFs / Corrections ONLY: There's intentionally no work left, especially for C piscines